Selected Projects

 Retweethearts, 2015

-Created for the Internet Yami Ichi, Retweethearts is a series of two-page messages printed on fine writing paper, each with a text sourced from Twitter and a patterned page based on the tweet’s emojis.
-I invited Yami Ichi visitors to select a Retweetheart of their choice and commission me to hand-deliver it within a two-block range of the market or mail it to a recipient in a security envelope.
+Created for Tokyo-based IDPW’s global interactive public art project, Internet Yami Ichi, Retweethearts is a series of two-page messages printed on fine writing paper, each with a text sourced from Twitter and a patterned page based on the tweet’s emojis.
+For the activation, I invited Yami Ichi visitors to select a Retweetheart of their choice and commission me to hand-deliver it within a two-block range of the market or mail it to a recipient in a security envelope.

 VIDEO STILL, {THEATEROFWAR} SYRIA TV REMIXES MCCAIN TOWN HALL